petebacondarwin/foodme-intro/README.md

 * Step 7 - Add validation to delivery form
 * Step 8 - Persist the delivery info in the local storage
 * Step 9 - Load restaurant list from a server
+* Step 10 - Filter the restaurant list by price and rating
+* Step 11 - Create a template directive for setting the price and rating filters
+* Step 12 - Display the number of filtered restaurants
-* Step 10 - Display details and menu for individual restaurants
+* Step 13 - Display details and menu for individual restaurants